CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13b-di-integration-ii.md

 ### Exercise

-Modify your `PostsController` to save a new post with a pre-determined author of your choice (i.e., an id for a user record that is already in your database).
+- Modify your `PostsController` to save a new post with a pre-determined author of your choice (i.e., an id for a user record that is already in your database).
+- and modify `UsersController` `createUser` so that it creates a new User.
+Test it with Postman AND the Register screen in your frontend.

 ## updatePost